 Next, signage was created around a few of the more significant collections (Blue Willow, Blue Flow etc.) and also to point out details in the textiles.
 We even managed to find an antique ad for the “Devon Rose” plates that came as a freebee (“premium”) in packages of Quaker Oats cereal.

-Next it was time to move onto some other parts of the exhibit, like the butter making equipment and small kitchen gadgets… And what better way to show their use then to make fake foods!
+Next, it was time to move on to some other parts of the exhibit, like the butter-making equipment and small kitchen gadgets… And what better way to show their use than to make fake foods!

 These sculptures were made with Crayola Model Magic, Super Sculpey and Acrylic paints.

 The exhibit was finished off with an antique instructional video fitted into the display.
-This video, found at http://youtu.be/oaXjq9Qf4z8depicts 3 different styles of butter churns in the 1940 – 1949 period, 2 of which are represented in the kitchen.
+This video depicts 3 different styles of butter churns in the 1940 – 1949 period, 2 of which are represented in the kitchen.

 Escape the cold and stop in sometime this winter to see the finished exhibit!